oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 as soon as possible.

-After Verification, Verifiers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures if they contain privacy-sensitive data.
+After Verification, Verifiers SHOULD NOT store the Issuer-signed JWT or the respective Disclosures.
 It may be sufficient to store the result of the verification and any user data that is needed for the application.

+Exceptions from the rules above can be made if there are strong requirements to do so (e.g., functional requirements or legal audit requirements), secure storage can be ensured, and the privacy impact has been assessed.

 ## Confidentiality during Transport